 Keep motivated for your half marathon with these runners tips.

-The year is flying by – it will soon be time for your half marathon.
 It can be difficult to stay motivated when the race still feels so far away.
 How about some inspiration for this week’s training runs?
 Here are 13…. and a 0.1 for luck, of course!

 #1 A reason for running